voxpupuli/puppet-staging/README.md

 ## Requirement

-This module requires hiera on the puppet master (no changes to puppet agent) with puppet backend and data as the datasource (default setting):
+This module no longer requires hiera on the puppet master.

+ (no changes to puppet agent) with puppet backend and data as the datasource (default setting):

     ---
     :backend: - puppet